LaskaKit/Weather_Station_Mini/README.md

 Now we will continue with radiation shield.

-The radation sheild is pressent in the outdoor Weather Station Mini kit.
+The radation shield is pressent in the outdoor Weather Station Mini kit.

 ## Radiation shield